 They are great interviews with local residents and historians, some have lived in their town all their life.
 Topics covered include town beginnings, past businesses, local attractions, prominent residents, and the future outlook.
 I enjoyed Jim Kent talking about Casterton and his own contribution to the local population, 11 children, 40 grandchildren, and 16 great-grandchildren.
 There are photos of each town too.

 An understanding of local history is important when researching a family.
 It can explain why a family chose to settle in a town.
 For example, Peter Watt talks of how Cavendish was a town of workers.
 Many residents, both male, and female worked for the large stations close to the town such as Mokanger and Kenilworth.
 Aside from a sawmill, a couple of shops, and a pub, there was no other employment opportunities except for the stations.
 Two of my families, the Haddens and Mortimers, went to Cavendish primarily to work at Mokanger station and they remained there most of their working lives.

 The various ABC websites are a great resource.
 I have since looked closer at some of the other ABC local radio websites and found that you can search by topic.
 Clicking on the “Community & Society” tab brings up a list of sub-topics, including “History”.
-ABC Western Victoria currently has 86 history related stories available.
-I have also subscribed to a RSS feed of stories tagged “history” so I don’t miss any.
+ABC Western Victoria currently has 86 history-related stories available.
+I have also subscribed to an RSS feed of stories tagged “history” so I don’t miss any.
 Or take 15 months to stumble across.

 To listen to the interviews follow the link: